Screenshot

 Plan for Emergencies – Configure automated lockdown features in case of security threats or incidents.

-Enhance your Workplace Security with Vizitor’s Workplace And Access control system
+Enhance Workplace Security with Vizitor’s Access Control System

-Vizitor’s Access Control System enhances workplace security by integrating with visitor management.
+Vizitor’s Access Control System enhances workplace security by seamlessly integrating with visitor management solutions.

 • Employees and visitors can check in using QR codes, eliminating the need for physical access cards or touch-based authentication.

-• Grant or revoke access permissions from anywhere using a centralized dashboard, reducing security risks.
+• Administrators can grant or revoke access permissions remotely via a centralized dashboard.

-• Works with biometric scanners, smart locks, and other security infrastructure for enhanced protection.
+• Compatible with biometric scanners, smart locks, and other security infrastructure.

 Best Practices for Managing and Maintaining Access Control Systems